FarronF/limerick-council-meetings/meetings/2020/03/04-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West  - 5th February 2020.md

 stated that a Meeting will be arranged with the Park Committee to discuss the various funding

-streams which may be available for upgrade works in the park.--- 4
+streams which may be available for upgrade works in the park.
+---
+4

 7.